 It’s no secret that nature is full of inspiration.
 Whether you’re passionate about hiking and the great outdoors or you simply seek out the joys of nature’s spectacular scenes, you’ll find that landscape photography is full of artistic opportunities.
-Let’s explore this evergreen theme.
+But how do you take good landscape pictures?
+Today we’re exploring this evergreen theme.

-Have you ever found yourself staring out at an untouched landscape stretching towards the horizon and realizing there’s not another person in sight?
+First thing’s first, what is landscape photography?
+Well, have you ever found yourself staring out at an untouched landscape stretching towards the horizon and realizing there’s not another person in sight?
 Landscape photography is about using art to connect deeply with the natural world.
-Usually, this means photographing mountains, beaches, trees, or some other beautiful scenery.
-But in modern art, the definition of landscape photography could even include man-made skyscrapers or some other kind of urban landscape.
-Other photographers would consider wildlife photography of plants and animals to fall within this category, too.
+Usually, this means photographing mountains, beaches, trees, or some other naturally occurring scenery.
+But in modern art, the definition of landscape photography could even include man-made skyscrapers or some other part of an urban landscape.

-Taking a beautiful landscape photo might seem as simple as snapping a shot of whatever majestic scene is in front of you.
+Taking a beautiful landscape image might seem as simple as snapping a shot of whatever majestic scene is in front of you.
 But to take a really exceptional photo, there are a few things to keep in mind.
 First, it helps to master the fundamentals of photography.
-With a little practice and a few helpful tips, you will soon be able to take professional-looking landscape photos.
+With a little practice and these helpful landscape photography tips, you will soon be able to take professional-looking landscape images.

 1) Create Depth

 Depth of field is the amount of the photograph that is actually in focus; the amount of distance between the closest and farthest objects that appear in sharp focus in your picture.
-Depth helps create a sense of place, which makes it a useful skill for landscape photography, and it draws the viewer into your images.
-Plus, it’s a great way to take your compositions to the next level, fast.
+Depth is a great landscape photography technique to use as it helps create a sense of place, drawing the viewer further into your image.
+Creating depth communicates the dimensionality of your world, transforms your photograph beyond a 2-D flat image, and provides a sense of realism for the viewer.

 On a DSLR camera, your depth of field is controlled by your camera’s aperture.
 A larger aperture lets in more light and softens the focal plane.
 A smaller aperture will give you a sharper image.
-But even on a smartphone, there are lots of easy ways to add depth to your photo.
+But even on a smartphone, there are a few easy ways to add depth to a photo.

 - You can use leading lines to draw the eye from the bottom of the frame to the top.